MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/energy/platform-automation-devops.md

 ---
-title: Platform automation and DevOps for energy HPC
+title: Platform automation and DevOps for Azure HPC in energy
 description: Learn about platform automation considerations in the Azure landing zone for high-performance computing (HPC) in the energy industry.
 author: Rajani-Janaki-Ram
 ms.author: rajanaki